ramanathanMuthuraman/Notifier/README.md

 });
 ```

-The actionElement is the HTML element whose click action is linked to the notification generation.
+The actionElement should be provided with any valid CSS selector whose click action is linked to the notification generation.

 # Demo
 [Click here] (http://rawgit.com/ramanathanmuthuraman/Notifier/master/index.html)